-Water New Zealand has recently made a submission on the discussion document - Action for healthy waterways, on a national direction for freshwater.
+Water New Zealand has recently made a submission on the discussion document and related material - Action for healthy waterways, on a national direction for freshwater.
 Water New Zealand generally supported the proposals.
 Water New Zealand notes that the new freshwater management process in the Bill is directly relevant to the Government's freshwater proposals.